 Case study: primary school staff member

-This course is designed to assist you in transitioning yourself and/or your students from block-based to text-based programming languages, and to provide you with materials, ideas, and activities that will make the process as easy and seamless as possible.
+This course is designed to assist you in transitioning your students from block-based to text-based programming languages, and to provide you with materials, ideas, and activities that will make the process as easy and seamless as possible.

 I haven’t had a problem with any of the Scratch, Trinket, or Python sites being blocked.
 If you provide a list of all sites accessed by the projects, including any redirects to login sites, external sites, etc., well in advance and stress the necessity for organising and testing beforehand, then that will be helpful for you.